Formed 1871. Wound up in 1910

 Formed by merger of Burton Swifts and Burton Wanderers 1901

 1906-1907 d f

-Formed originally as Burton Swifts there are no records of their early colours until 1888-89 when the extract of accounts give their colours as chocolate and blue: it is likely these were adopted earlier.
+Formed originally as Outward Star, the club adopted the name Burton Swifts in 1873.
+There are no records of their early colours but around 1880 they wore red and blue and in 1888-89 the extract of club accounts gave their colours as chocolate and blue.

 "The Swallows" joined the Combination in 1890 and the following year they joined the Football Alliance.
 The Alliance clubs were incorporated into the Football League in 1892 as Division Two.
 After a promising start, Swifts generally finished on the lower half of the table and in 1897 they were forced to apply for re-election along with their neighbours, Burton Wanderers.
 Wanderers lost their place while the Swifts lived to fight another day but in 1901 they finished bottom and had to apply once again for re-election.
 Prior to the crucial meeting, it was agreed that the Swifts and Wanderers should merge and it was as Burton United that the club was re-elected.